 - 1. Has medical care needs which can be met in a community-based setting; - 2.
 Meets nursing facility (NF) level of care requirements as defined in 907 KAR 1:022 and 907 KAR 1:595; - 3.
 Be ventilator dependent for 12 hours or more daily or be on an active weaning program; - 4.
 Has service needs which can be met through community-based services; - 5.
-Meet the target group definitions described in section B-1-a
+Meet the target group definitions described in section B-1-a e.
+Level of Care Instrument(s).
+Per 42 CFR § 441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):

 The Department will utilize clinical documentation and verification to determine level of care.
 The Department will also utilize the Department-approved functional assessment tool to support development of the Person-Centered Service Plan (PCSP) as defined in Appendix D of this waiver application.
-The MAP-351A assessment ensures that nursing facility level of care requirements are met.
-It includes information such as the individual?s abilities to perform ADLs/IADLs, number of hours the ventilator is required, medical history, and other care needs such as medications, oxygen, etc.